 - Waterloo Bridge: another of the bridges that crosses the River Thames and is close to the London Eye is the Waterloo Bridge.
-This one is also illuminated at night and can be seen when you go up to a London Eye booth.
+This is also illuminated at night and is visible when you go up to a London Eye booth.

 The buildings named above are not the only ones that stand out in the London nightscape.
-The London Eye is one of the brightest spots in the capital, so if you go up at night, it is normal that the wheel is illuminated, usually red.
+The London Eye is one of the brightest spots in the capital, so if you go up at night, it is normal that the Ferris wheel is illuminated, usually, in red.

 The information I have given you in this article will be useful when planning your visit to this attraction.
 I hope you enjoy your trip to London and the views from the London Eye.